 She became a household name in 2001 when she was chosen to play Chardonnay Lane in the ITV drama Footballers’ Wives.

-Since then she has recorded a second series of Footballers Wives and in 2002 was chosen for the lead role of Valentine D’Artagnan in the Hallmark Production La Femme Musketeer, starring alongside Michael York, GÈrard Depardieu and Nastassja Kinski.
-Susieís next project is a US film about the painter Modigliani, which Andy Garcia stars in.
+Since then she has recorded a second series of Footballers Wives and in 2002 was chosen for the lead role of Valentine D’Artagnan in the Hallmark Production La Femme Musketeer, starring alongside Michael York, Gerard Depardieu and Nastassja Kinski.
+Susie has also appeared in Hollyoaks and the films Modigliani and House of 9.

 Surviving the Industry

 I think it’s always important in the industry to be resilient and not take things personally.
 Every actor will face more refusals than offers, it can be for any reason – your accent, your height, or your hair colour – what producers have in mind is usually specific, so there is no point in thinking negatively, you can learn from every opportunity and meeting.

 It’s good to go to classes and read books, there are so many on acting – for stage and screen.
 One that I read while I was studying was Stanislavski’s An Actor Prepares, also Sanford Meisner On Acting.
 An essential book to get is Contacts which you can purchase on the Spotlight website at www.spotlightcd.com.
 It’s a complete guide to agents, photographers, managers, broadcasters, costumers and their contact details.